Raunak-Sarmacharya/kcn-seniors-docs/docs/maintenance-support/backup-migration-system.md

 ---

-*This documentation covers the comprehensive backup and migration system for the KCN Seniors website.
+*This documentation covers the comprehensive backup and migration system for the website.
 For emergency procedures and disaster recovery, see the Emergency Recovery documentation.*